BlueM2ST/WolfText/README.md

  WolfText Tool by BlueMist

  Localization and ease of writing tool for the Wolf RPG Editor.

+ **Due to not properly decoding shift-jis (or any non-UTF8 or ASCII encoding) the program will currently only work if the game text was input in UTF8 or ASCII (like on Windows under an English locale).**

  **This tool is still in development, so there may be bugs (it was only tested on the Sample Game).
 This tool does not modify the original